ldmitch/cloud-rss/README.md

 # cloud-rss

-A fast and secure, self-hostable RSS/ATOM reader front-end.
-Built with React and Cloudflare.
+A fast RSS/ATOM reader front-end.
+Built with React and deployed to Cloudflare.

 ## Overview